WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/TestingPlan.md

     ### Unit Testing
     - The logical portion of the game is written in code and it needs to be tested throughly.
 I will be using Unit Tests inorder to test the individual units or blocks of code.

+    ### Integration Testing
+    - There are multiple components to the parkour game.
+We need to test how the game behaves when each of these components interact with each other.
+We will be using Integration testing (i.e Play mode testing in unity) in order to test integration.

     ### Functional Testing
     - As our software system is a game we will be using Functional Testing in order to test the actual functionality of the test.
 The best way to test a game is to play it and functional testing entails the same.